 1989-Pub.
 L. 101-225 designated existing provisions as subsec. (a), substituted "Except as provided in subsection (b) of this section, a person providing necessaries to a vessel on the order of the owner" for "A person providing necessaries to a vessel (except a public vessel) on the order of a person listed in section 31341 of this title", and added subsec. (b).

 § 31343.
-Recording and discharging liens on preferred mortgage vessels
+Recording and discharging notices of claim of maritime lien